bmds-researchsoftware/db-deidentify/README.md

 * Run the program using the `get_dump` executable and provide the project name as an argument, like `./get_dump my_project`.
 Dump files will be placed in `./projects/my_project/dumps`.
-When using a dump file, `pg_restore` may complain about roles and privileges, but the restored database seems to work. :pray:
+When using a dump file, `pg_restore` may complain about roles and privileges, but the restored database should work. :pray:

 ## fields.yml
 All project-specific configuration occurs in this file.
 Each project has a `fields.yml` file in